daumann/chronas-community/README.md

 chronas.org
 =========

-Initially built in two and a half days by the team at [Thinkmill](http://www.thinkmill.com.au) as a demo for  [KeystoneJS](http://keystonejs.com), it was then a showcase for the Sydney Javascript community - until it was forked for the Chronas project.
+Initially built in two and a half days by the team at [Thinkmill](http://www.thinkmill.com.au) as a demo for  [KeystoneJS](http://keystonejs.com), it was then a showcase for the Sydney Javascript community - until it was forked for the community site of Chronas.

 ## Getting Started